 Inside sales reps, on the other hand, mostly operate with their voice.
 They usually have a harder time explaining product benefits as they can’t show the physical product to the prospect.
 Inside sales reps also enjoy more support from their peers.
 They can bounce ideas off each other and learn new skills.
 Outside sales reps are usually doing work alone and rely heavily on self-development.

 Inside sales reps are usually good at lead generation, while outside sales reps are great at closing deals.
 Unfortunately, many companies expect their sales reps to do both - lead generation and closing, which isn’t very effective.

 The chosen sales method affects how well you can predict the revenue.
 It’s commonly accepted knowledge that the more leads you can generate, the more revenue you will get.
 With outside sales, it’s harder to predict revenue as the reps work with one client at a time and have to use people skills which are hard to quantify.

 In a way, inside and outside sales complement each other and create a perfect balance that improves the quality of customer relationships and positively affects the business’s bottom line.
 However, there is really no single model for sales.
 Businesses are trying different models, testing various structures, and finding the right fit for their specific needs.

 Inside and outside sales are currently going through a phase of transformation.
 Most companies adopt a hybrid model that combines the advantages of the two models into one.

 For example, short online courses can usually be sold remotely, but complex educational programs and services require a personal approach.
-Your budget also has a great implication onto the choice of a sales model.
-Large corporations can afford paying for travel expenses and advanced sales tools for outside sales reps, while startups and small businesses can benefit from such a cost-effective solution as inside sales.
+Your budget also has a great implication on the choice of a sales model.
+Large corporations can afford to pay for travel expenses and advanced sales tools for outside sales reps, while startups and small businesses can benefit from such a cost-effective solution as inside sales.